 Email: admin@yeeshine-tech.com WhatsApp: +86-13712868936

 Choose ABS if:

-You need a professional finish or post-processing options like acetone smoothing
+• You need a professional finish or post-processing options like smoothing

-If you’re seeking premium-quality PLA and ABS filaments or need custom-molded parts for your business, Yeeshine Tech is your go-to partner.
+If you're seeking premium-quality ABS material or need custom-molded parts for your business, Yeeshine Tech is your go-to partner.

 OEM and ODM services for 3D printing supplies and plastic products